jonathanfilbert/react-grommet/README.md

 ---
 **Credits**
 Thanks to the good friends at [The React Team](https://github.com/facebook/create-react-app).
-Thanks to the good teams and designers at [Grommet](https://github.com/grommet) Made with ❤️ by Jonathan Filbert
+Thanks to the good teams and designers at [Grommet](https://github.com/grommet).
+*Made with ❤️ by Jonathan Filbert*